vprabhakar12/Smile-Detection-using-CNN/README.md

 ## Dataset 📂
 This project uses the SMILEs data set from Hromada found [here](https://github.com/hromi/SMILEsmileD.git)
 ## Environment Setup 🛠️
-This project uses jupyter notebook to run the file programmed in python.
+This project uses jupyter notebook to run the file programmed in Python.
 The installation lines for the libraries which are needed with the above two:
 ```
 1. pip install numpy